saucecode/rsaved/README.md

 rsaved
 ======

-A Python 3.6 utility for mirroring personal reddit.com/saved feeds.
+A Python 3.6 utility for mirroring personal reddit.com/saved feeds, and the content on these feeds.

 ## How to use